AlexanderPoone/arcgis-demo-collection/traffic/README.md

 ### Future enhancements

-Stream output video to a HTML page
+Stream output video to a webpage for visualisation

 ## 2. TomTom Traffic Data